the-workgroup/wikijs/actions/palship.md

 ### Mentorship

-As you start, you can always reach out to your mentor (someone who has been doing palship for a little longer than you have), and they can help as well as do a "boundary-check".
-Namely,they will ask you about how much money and time you have been giving, and whether it is more than what you are willing to give.
-If you are stretched, then the mentor will help and guide you on kind ways to communicate your boundaries to your family.
+As you start, you can always reach out to your mentor (someone who has been doing palship for a little longer than you have).
+They can help you do a "boundary-check" by asking about the amount of money and time you have been giving, and whether it is more than what you are willing to give.
+If you are stretched, the mentor can help and guide you on kind ways to communicate your boundaries to your family.

-Note that the Gazans can be a tricky combination of *demanding* and *sensitive*, and hence your skills at communicating your boundaries nicely are crucial.
+Living in different circumstances can make it challenging to fully understand the thoughts and feelings of people in Gaza.
+It's important to continually develop our empathy and humanity by examining our own reactions and perceptions.
+Palship can be a valuable experience for those who are willing to take on this challenge.

+Remember, palship is not a one-way street.
+It requires a commitment to understanding and empathizing with your Palestinian family, just as you would with your own.
+By doing so, you can build a genuine and meaningful relationship that benefits both parties.

 ### Financial Support